brown-palm/AntGPT/README.md

 Download data annotations from [EGO-TOPO](https://github.com/facebookresearch/ego-topo/tree/main).
 Please refer to their instructions.

 ## Preprocessed Files
 You can find our preprocessed file including text prompts, goal features, etc [here](https://drive.google.com/drive/folders/1dPxJyAVBmd5k9i5fYnSoDFRGKY_wsRwN).
 After downloaded both folders, place the goal_features under data folder.
-Unzip the dataset folder and place under Llama2_models folder.
+Unzip the dataset folder and place under Llama2_models folder and make a symlink in the ICL subfolder.

 ## Features
 We used [CLIP](https://github.com/openai/CLIP) to extract features from these datasets.